saifulalamfahim/Career-course/README.md

 # Features
 1/ Different Link for User and Admin Panel.
 Admin Panel is fully protected.

-2/ Adding Service Option, admin upgrading option for an admin 3/ Adding review option for user
+2/ Adding Service Option, admin upgrading option for an admin.

+3/ Adding review option for user.

-4 Services are under processing for a user till checked by an admin 5/ Fully Responsive with sign-in/up feature
+4 Services are under processing for a user till checked by an admin.

+5/ Fully Responsive with sign-in/up feature.